IQadmin123/IQIT/README.md

 The containers are built from a Docker images(node , php ,MySql).

 ### docker-compose.yml
-This will spin up three containers:for frontend , backend , admin and MySql
+This will spin up four containers:for frontend , backend , admin and MySql